benmvp/slides/2017/reactconf/react-esnext.md

 [_Learning ES6: Promises_](http://www.benmvp.com/learning-es6-promises/)

 NOTES:
-- With promises we can stop using callback functions
+- With promises we can stop using callback-style programming
 - This is where we start to ratchet it up a bit

 /////